It's Worth Getting Sloppy For This Grilled Cheese Taco

 You won’t always be sure what all the ingredients are (finger limes?), or how the dish was made.
-But just trust chef Nathan Lockwood: he’s working miracles on crazy-cool foods.
+But just trust chef Nathan Lockwood: he’s working miracles on incredibly innovative foods.
 If you’re celebrating an anniversary, a birthday, or are just randomly flush with cash, the tasting menu at Altura will leave you full, impressed, satisfied... and a bit lighter in the wallet.

 Pike Place Market